Mexican Steak Tacos: A 20-Minute Meal Anyone Can Make

 At the heart of every great taco is great meat cooked perfectly.
 Here are three simple ways to cook steak for tacos:

 Pan-frying: Pan-frying is the fastest method.
 In a skillet, heat a tablespoon of oil over medium-high heat.
-Stir in your marinated steak chunks and sear 1-2 minutes per side until a crust forms.
-Cover and reduce heat, and cook for 3-4 minutes or until desired doneness.
+Stir in the marinated steak chunks and sear for 1-2 minutes per side, until a crust forms.
+Cover and reduce the heat; cook for 3-4 minutes, or until the desired doneness is reached.
 This approach works if you’re in a hurry or cooking inside.

-On the grill: Shove your marinated steak pieces into aluminum foil or put them directly onto the grill.
+On the grill: Place your marinated steak pieces in aluminum foil or directly onto the grill.
 Cook for 3-5 minutes, flipping once.
-But the high heat lends the meat lovely charred edges and a smoky taste.
+However, the high heat lends the meat lovely, charred edges and a smoky flavor.
 This approach is ideal for summer cooking or craving authentic street taco flavor.

 Broiling: Place your steak on a baking sheet and place it under the broiler for 2 to 4 minutes.
 This hands-off method yields grilled-like results.
 Watch closely to avoid burning, as broilers can heat unevenly.

 Just remember that cooking time will vary based on the thickness of your steak pieces and how well you like your meat done.
-Cut your steak from 1-inch pieces into even, small pieces — I enjoy making them one-inch squares for best results.
+Cut your steak into 1-inch pieces, then cut them into even, small pieces — I prefer making them one-inch squares for best results.
 This allows the marinade to cover more surface area and ensures quick, even cooking.

 The Best Marinade for Steak Tacos